GerardSh/SoftwareUniversity/01 C#/09 ASP.NET Fundamentals/09 Exam Preparation/README.md

 ```

 6. Scaffold the needed Identity pages.
-7. Add Controllers and ViewModels.
-Copy the relevant entity properties into the ViewModel and adjust them based on what is required in the Razor view.
+7. Copy the necessary entity properties into the appropriate ViewModel and adjust them to match the needs of the Razor view.
+Use a base ViewModel class to hold shared properties across multiple ViewModels, if applicable.
 8. Add Services and their interfaces.
 9. Register the services in the Program.cs - `builder.Services.AddScoped<IMyService, MyService>();`
 ## Select